 “The bond that links your true family is not one of blood, but of respect and joy in each other’s life,” wrote Richard Bach in Illusions.
 “Rarely do members of one family grow up under the same roof.”
 These were new thoughts I packed into the back of my mind when, after my own divorce from a man who worked every weekend, I left Australia to travel across the United States.

-To my surprise, I gathered a new extended family around me as I travelled.
+To my surprise, I gathered a new extended family around me as I traveled.
 There was the fatherly Nemen in San Francisco whose beautiful words brought tears to my eyes during wedding ceremonies on his 90 foot yacht.
 During one unforgettable evening, he did what I wished my father had been able to do.
-He encouraged the woman in me to wrest control of my life from the frightened little girl who had ruled it for so long.
+By showing me great respect, he encouraged the woman in me to wrest control of my life from the frightened little girl who had ruled it for so long.

 The joy of her unfolding still brings a smile to my face.
 I watched with the pride of a sister the day she graduated as top police cadet.
 Later when she proudly showed me her own patrol car, she pointed out a small soft toy dog she had draped over the rifle and shot gun mounted above the front seat.
 We laughed almost until we cried at the absurdity of a soft and sentimental ‘cop’.
 When she won ‘Deputy Sheriff of the Year’ a few years later, the triumph over her struggles to achieve success reminded me again of Richard Bach’s words that the bond of one’s true family is “respect and joy in each other’s lives.”